mascaldotfr/CoRT/warstatus/README.md

 ## Response Format

 It's advised to read /js/wz.js as well for exploitation.
+Clearly the format has been optimized for display on the site and try to play well with NGE inconsistent website code, sacrificing a bit of the consistency.

 ```
 {